 - Securing the necessary Disclosure Barring Service (DBS) clearance for new invigilators is the responsibility of Temp solutions following agreed recruitment procedures.

 - Invigilators’ rates of pay are set by DCC

 - Invigilators are trained through e-training registration Invigilator Training Tracker

 - Invigilators are timetabled and briefed by the SCSO.

-- When invigilating and assessing children aged 14-16 and young people aged 16-18 an additional member of staff will also be present on the rare occasions a single child or young person is taking an exam.
+- When invigilating and assessing young people aged 16-18 an additional member of staff will also be present on the rare occasions a single child or young person is taking an exam.
 See Safeguarding and Prevent Duty Policy; Safeguarding and Prevent Duty Guidance for staff, and Provision for Young People Policy.

 - Guidance from the Awarding Organisations will be followed in investigating any suspicion of malpractice/maladministration or plagiarism

-- Awarding Organisations will notified in accordance with the ICE regulations
+- Awarding Organisations will be notified in accordance with the ICE regulations.

 - The Area Managers in consultation with the Quality and Performance Manager are responsible for investigating suspected malpractice, maladministration or plagiarism.

 - The Senior Customer Support Officers will book all exam rooms after liaison with other users and make the question papers, other exam stationery and materials available for the invigilator.